 But remember, it’s part of the business writing process.
-You still need to get the other steps right first.
+You still need to get the other steps right as well.
 The call to action’s just what seals the deal.

 Why do you need a call to action?

 The brand choice funnel shows most customers go through a similar series of steps before they buy. (see our brand identity guide for more on this).

 The steps might be long and require lots of active thought.
 Buying a new car, for example.

 Or they might be quick and need little thought.
 Trying out a new flavour of crisps, for example.

-First, customers need to trust your brand and know who you are (awareness).
-They need to decide what you offer is relevant, and meets their needs (consideration).
-And once they decide to buy (trial), they need to decide if they’ll buy again (and become loyal customers).
+First, customers have to trust your brand and know who you are (awareness).
+They have to decide what you offer is relevant, and meets their needs (consideration).
+And once they decide to buy (trial), they have to decide if they’ll buy again (and become loyal customers).

 At each stage, you can use advertising and sales copy to influence the customer.
 To be aware, to consider and so on.
 But you also need to tell them what action’s needed, so they move to the next stage.